lweber/law-astar/README.txt

-This is an implimentation of the A* (A-Star) search algorithm that is written to Java interfaces so it's easy for you to use it with your existing graph and graph node classes.
+This is an implimentation of the A* (A-Star) search algorithm that is written to Java interfaces so it's easy for you to use with your existing graph and graph node classes.
 Just make your existing classes implement the following two interfaces and you're all set: